soCzech/GenHowTo/README.md

      ```
    - `--num_steps_to_skip` is the number of steps to skip in the diffusion process.
      The higher the number, the more similar the generated image will be to the input image.

+## Evaluation
+To replicate our evaluation, please follow the instructions in the [evaluation](https://github.com/soCzech/GenHowTo/tree/main/evaluation) directory.

 ## Citation